Are you confused by the terms “positive” and “negative” training? The meaning of these words and expressions may not be obvious.

 (5) You give your dog a pop on the leash with a verbal NO if your dog gets up from a sit after learning the command.
 Your dog becomes less likely to get up from the sit.

-So keep an open mind when looking for a dog trainer.
-Understand what your dog needs and look for the trainer who can provide a training plan to solve the issue not just stop it.
+So keep an open mind when training your dog.
+Operant conditioning requires both positive and negative training techniques.
+By understanding what your dog needs you can provide a training plan to solve the behavioral issue and not just stop it.